Magdoll/SQANTI2/README.md

 34. `predicted_NMD`: TRUE if there's a predicted ORF and CDS ends before the last junction; FALSE if otherwise.
 NA if non-coding.
 35. `perc_A_downstreamTTS`: percent of genomic "A"s in the downstream 20 bp window.
 If this number if high (say > 0.8), the 3' end site of this isoform is probably not reliable.
 36. `seq_A_downstream_TTS`: sequence of the downstream 20 bp window.
-37. `dist_peak`: distance to closest TSS based on CAGE Peak data.
+37. `dist_to_cage_peak`: distance to closest TSS based on CAGE Peak data.
 Negative means upstream of TSS and positive means downstream of TSS.
 Strand-specific.
 SQANTI2 only searches for nearby CAGE Peaks within 10000 bp of the PacBio transcript start site.
 Will be `NA` if none are found within 10000 bp.
-38. `within_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.
+38. `within_cage_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.
+39. `dist_to_polya_site`: distance to closest polyA site based on PolyA site data.
+Negative means upstream of closest site and positive means downstream of closest site.
+Strand-specific.
+SQANTI2 only searches for nearby CAGE Peaks within 100 bp of the PacBio transcript start site.
+Will be `NA` if none are found within 100 bp.
+40. `within_polya_site`: TRUE if the PacBio transcript polyA site is within 100 bp (upstream or downstream) of an annotated polyA site.
-39. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
+41. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
-40. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the  last base of the hexamer.
+42. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the last base of the hexamer.
 Position 0 is the putative poly(A) site.
 This distance is hence always negative because it is upstream.

 <a name="junction"/>